How to do a Sweat Rate Test for Triathletes

 Sweat is natural and it's part of who we are – as men and women.
 Interestingly, prepubescent girls and boys sweat about the same volume.
 But once hormones kick in, sweating starts to vary between the sexes with men tending to begin sweating sooner and in higher volume (with activity or heat) than women.

-Sweat Rate: 24.81 ml/min or 1488 ml/hr or 0.84 oz/min or 50.3 oz/hr
+24.81 ml/min or 1488 ml/hr or 0.84 oz/min or 50.3 oz/hr

-How to do a sweat rate test
+How to do a Sweat Rate Test

 Begin to think of your sweat losses as an hourly rate specific to the bike and to the run.
-Fueling guidelines are also described at carbohydrates per hour, so this is a good base for your full race nutrition plan development.
+Fuelling guidelines are also described at carbohydrates per hour, so this is a good base for your full race nutrition plan development.
 It's worth doing the sweat rate test for both running and cycling as there may be a difference.

 A simple way to monitor hourly fluid losses over a workout is to measure weight changes.
 This strategy has been validated against sweat loss measurements in a lab, but there are some ways in which errors can creep into your calculations.